-Denny’s says this $5.99 t-shirt may be worth $2,186
+Denny’s says this $5.99 T-shirt may be worth $2,186

-ST. LOUIS — For only $5.99, Denny’s is promoting a t-shirt that may get you a membership for a whole year of breakfast.
+ST. LOUIS (KTVI) – Denny’s is promoting a T-shirt that costs $5.99, but may have a hidden value worth more than $2,000 – daily breakfast.

 The shirt is your chance to get a free Everyday Value Slam, every day, for a whole year.
-The meals are valued at $2,186, and the promotion is being marketed as a “Black Friday” deal.
+The combined meal cost is $2,186, and the promotion is being marketed as a “Black Friday” deal.

+“This year has been particularly tough on Americans’ wallets,” Denny’s President John Dillon said in a news release.
+“At Denny’s, we’re always looking for new ways to provide value for our diners while delighting them with delicious food, so creating an innovative, first-of-its-kind wearable offer to unveil on Black Friday was a natural decision for us.”

 The Everyday Value Slam includes two eggs, two bacon or sausage links, and your choice of two buttermilk pancakes, one piece of French toast, or a biscuit and gravy.